top of page

 We’ve all heard of Mindfulness – most of us would describe it as ‘being in the moment’.
 But what does that mean, and why would that be helpful with emotional issues?

 Yes, as Jon Kabat-Zinn described it, it is indeed "Bringing one’s complete attention to the present experience on a moment-to-moment basis”.
 But, moreover, it brings the attention to the present moment non-judgementally – without the typical struggle that it should be another way, or the tendency for our minds to ‘live in the future’.
-As one brings their awareness to the present moment, feelings, thoughts, and bodily sensations are calmly observed, acknowledged and yes, accepted.
+As one brings their awareness to the present moment, feelings, thoughts, and bodily sensations are calmly observed, acknowledged accepted.
 And that’s how peace begins.

 Content man after mindfulness therapy & meditation with a psychologist / therapist in Kensington, near Norwood, Adelaide